Dairy Milk Isn’t Healthy for Kids

 Even with mounting scientific evidence about the dangers of dairy milk and rising levels of obesity and type 2 diabetes among children, Congress is advancing misguided legislation to bring back full-fat whole dairy milk to schools.

 The so-called Whole Milk for Healthy Kids Act (H.R.
 1147 / S.1957) would reverse long-standing current federal policies and force schools to offer students whole dairy milk, which is high in saturated fat and poses significant health risks.
-The U.S. House recently passed this dangerous bill, and we must make sure it doesn’t move forward in the Senate.
+The U.S. House already passed this dangerous bill and now industry wants to include it in the Farm Bill.
+We must make sure it doesn’t move forward in the Senate.

 While many diet-related chronic diseases are still concentrated among adults, childhood is when eating habits are formed.
 People who consume dairy have been found to have a higher body mass index than those who do not, as well as higher risk of diabetes.
 Meanwhile, early signs of heart disease, high cholesterol, and other indicators of cardiovascular disease are appearing in children with increasing frequency.
 Forcing full-fat whole dairy milk back into schools will only cause further health problems for our nation’s youth.